BavaniEnnares04/credit-card-fraud-detector/README.md

 plot_confusion(y_test, y_pred)
 ```

+**Confusion Matrix for Neural Network Trained on SMOTE Upsampled Dataset**

 ![png](figures/credit_card_fraud_detection_115_0.png)

 Fortunately, we see that our neural network trained on the SMOTE upsampled data had a very high True Negative Rate and a lower False Negative Rate.
 This model will miss 16% of fraudulent transactions, which is not perfect--however, it is much better than the previous model.
 It will also incorrectly classify 3% of genuine transactions as fraud, but we are less concerned about that, as we want to ensure that we catch as much fraud as possible.

 ### Gradient Boosting Models
 Now, let's evaluate our XGB and LGBM models on the test data and view the confusion matrices.
 To do so, we will train both models on the upsampled data then test on the original test set.

 #### Light GBM
 Using our manually tuned LGBM model, we will predict on the test set.

 ```
 model = LGBMClassifier(
     tree_learner = 'serial',
     # More operational parameters
     n_jobs = -1, force_col_wise= True, verbose=0,
     # Model parameters
     n_estimators = 100,
     num_leaves = 255, learning_rate = 0.1,
     subsample = 0.7,
     )